 • Manage automated decision-making when AI tools are involved

-The regulation doesn't distinguish between a 10-person startup and a Fortune 500 company.
-If you process EU candidate data, you're in scope.
-Here's what each rule means in practice.
+Neither a 10-person startup nor a Fortune 500 company gets an exemption.
+Operating with EU candidate data puts you in scope.
+Here’s what each rule means in practice.

 How Should Recruiters Handle Candidate Data Collection?

-Recruiters must establish a lawful basis for each type of candidate data, collect only what's necessary for the hiring decision, disclose their data processing clearly, and honor deletion or access requests within 30 days.
-These four rules govern every step of candidate data collection and processing.
+Recruiters must establish a lawful basis for each type of candidate data, collect only what’s necessary for the hiring decision, disclose their data processing clearly, and honor deletion or access requests within 30 days.
+All four requirements govern every step of candidate data collection and processing.

 Rule 1: Establish a Lawful Basis for Processing

 Every piece of candidate data you process needs one of six lawful bases under GDPR Article 6.
-For recruiting, two matter most: legitimate interest and consent.
+Two of the six lawful bases matter most for recruiting: legitimate interest and consent.

 Legitimate interest is the most common basis for active recruitment.
-When a recruiter reaches out to a candidate about a specific open role, the company has a legitimate interest in processing that person's professional data.
-But the Information Commissioner's Office (ICO) notes that legitimate interest requires a three-part balancing test: the interest must be real and present, the processing must be necessary, and the candidate's rights must not override your interest.
+When a recruiter reaches out to a candidate about a specific open role, the company has a legitimate interest in processing that person’s professional data.
+Legitimate interest requires a three-part balancing test, per the ICO: the interest must be real and present, the processing must be necessary, and the candidate’s rights must not override your interest.

 Consent is required when you want to keep candidate data beyond a specific recruitment process - for example, adding someone to a talent pool for future roles.
 Consent must be freely given, specific, informed, and unambiguous.
 A pre-ticked checkbox on your careers page doesn’t qualify.
 Neither does burying consent language in a privacy policy that nobody reads.